Pricing doesn’t exist in a vacuum and is therefore not something you can tackle on its own.

 Every pricing plan you offer should have a story behind it; a use case, a type of customer, and a Desired Outcome.

-In fact, when you start to tie pricing to Desired Outcome, you move into the revenue goodness that is Value Pricing; selling outcomes rather than features and technology.
+In fact, when you start to tie pricing to Desired Outcome, you move into the revenue goodness that is real Value Pricing; selling outcomes rather than features and technology.

 Assuming your customers’ Desired Outcome is being met, what you have with the 80% of customers using 20% of the features is essentially your entry-level pricing tier.